bjhaid/bjhaid.github.io/_posts/2017-12-23-weave-vs-calico.md

 #### Calico

-Calico operates at layer 3 of the OSI layer, it uses the BGP protocol to share route information among the nodes participating in the network which each of the node acting as a gateway to the pods running on them.
+Calico operates at layer 3 of the OSI layer, it uses the BGP protocol to share route information among the nodes participating in the network with each of the node acting as a gateway to the pods running on them.
 Calico requires port 179 (TCP) open.
 Calico makes each of the node proxy_arp to the pods running on each of them and installs a default gateway `169.254.1.1` on each of the pod,